 It is worth mentioning the vastly improved outlook for foreign film and TV productions in India.
 A few years ago, the Ministry of External Affairs relaxed the procedure for documentary and commercial applications and devolved the power to clear productions to their High Commissions and Consulates abroad thus significantly reducing the processing time.
 In 2016, the government set up the Film Facilitation Office in Delhi to handle Feature Film and Scripted Drama applications more efficiently.
 Their long-term goal is a 'single window' process for all the permits your script requires at both national and state level.
-In 2017 the government announced a new Film Visa valid for up to one year with multiple entries which is also extendable in India.
-In 2019 the Ministry of Information & Broadcasting announced plans to launch incentives for international Film Production in India... watch this space!
+In 2022 the government announced their long-awaited incentive scheme for international productions... click here for full details.
 Taken together these initiatives represent significant improvements and are a clear indication that the government intends to welcome foreign productions to the country.